Cummins Onan P2500i - 2200/2500W Inverter Generator

 The following charts are provided to give you an idea of how some of the key specs of the Cummins Onan P2500i compare to inverter generators of similar power (between 1500 and 2500 W).

-- At a 25% load, the Onan P2500i offers up to 10 hours of runtime on a full tank, placing it within the average autonomy range among inverter generators of similar power level.
-If you wish to prioritize autonomy, the DuroMax XP2300iH shines as one of the top contenders, offering one of the highest run times among generators with similar power output, totaling up to 13 hours.
+- As the Onan P2500i offers up to 10 hours run time on a full tank at a 25% load, it falls within the average autonomy range among the inverter generators of a similar power.
+If prolonged run time is essential to your needs, you could consider the DuroMax XP2300iH, which offers one of the highest autonomy among devices with similar power output, lasting up to 13 hours.

 Price comparison